Finally I got Blender installed in Reborn OS.

 9. Anglerfish

-10. Google Chrome browser I never use
+10. Google Chrome browser which I never use

 11. Tor Browser